hellosteadman/morning-creative.co/morningcreative/newsletter/templates/newsletter/confirm_subscription_email.md

 Hi!

-To confirm you'd like to receive new Morning Creative journal prompts, follow the link below and when prompted for a secret phrase, enter
+To confirm you'd like to receive new Morning Creative journal prompts, follow the link below and when prompted for a four-digit code, enter

-### {{ phrase }}
+### {{ code }}

+This affirms your consent and shows you&rsquo;re not a bot.

-OK, here's the link:
+Here's the link:

 {{ url }}